Dipole antenna: "Rabbit ears" TV antenna

 One of the most common applications of the dipole antenna is the rabbit ears or bunny ears television antenna, found atop broadcast television receivers.
-It is used to receive the VHF terrestrial television bands, consisting in the US of 54 to 88 MHz (band I) and 174 to 216 MHz (band III), with wavelengths of 5.5 to 1.4 m.
+It is used to receive the VHF terrestrial television bands, consisting in the US of 54–88 MHz (band I) and 174–216 MHz (band III), with wavelengths of 5.5–1.4 meters (18 feet to 4 feet 8 inches).
 Since this frequency range is much wider than a single fixed dipole antenna can cover, it is made with several degrees of adjustment.
-It is constructed of two telescoping rods that can each be extended out to about 1 m length (one quarter wavelength at 75 MHz).
+It is constructed of two telescoping rods that can each be extended out to about 1 meters (3 feet) length (one-quarter wavelength at 75 MHz).
 With control over the segments' length, angle with respect to vertical, and compass angle, one has much more flexibility in optimizing reception than available with a rooftop antenna even if equipped with an antenna rotor.

 FM-broadcast-receiving antennas

 In contrast to the wide television frequency bands, the FM broadcast band (88-108 MHz) is narrow enough that a dipole antenna can cover it.
 For fixed use in homes, hi-fi tuners are typically supplied with simple folded dipoles resonant near the center of that band.
-The feedpoint impedance of a folded dipole, which is quadruple the impedance of a simple dipole, is a good match for 300Ω twin lead, so that is usually used for the transmission line to the tuner.
+The feedpoint impedance of a folded dipole, which is quadruple the impedance of a simple dipole, is a good match for 300 Ω twin lead, so that is usually used for the transmission line to the tuner.
 A common construction is to make the arms of the folded dipole out of twin lead also, shorted at their ends.
-This flexible antenna can be conveniently taped or nailed to walls, following the contours of mouldings.
+This flexible antenna can be conveniently taped or nailed to walls, following the contours of moldings.

 Shortwave antenna

 Horizontal wire dipole antennas are popular for use on the HF shortwave bands, both for transmitting and shortwave listening.
 They are usually constructed of two lengths of wire joined by a strain insulator in the center, which is the feedpoint.
 The ends can be attached to existing buildings, structures, or trees, taking advantage of their heights.
 If used for transmitting, it is essential that the ends of the antenna be attached to supports through strain insulators with a sufficiently high flashover voltage, since the antenna's high-voltage antinodes occur there.
 Being a balanced antenna, they are best fed with a balun between the (coax) transmission line and the feedpoint.

 These are simple to put up for temporary or field use.
 But they are also widely used by radio amateurs and short wave listeners in fixed locations due to their simple (and inexpensive) construction, while still realizing a resonant antenna at frequencies where resonant antenna elements need to be of quite some size.
-They are an attractive solution for these frequencies when significant directionality is not desired, and the cost of several such resonant antennas for different frequency bands, built at home, may still be much less than a single commercially produced antenna.
+They are an attractive solution for these frequencies, when significant directionality is not desired, and the cost of several such resonant antennas for different frequency bands, built at home, may still be much less than a single commercially produced antenna.